abhijatyagupta/newsApp-iOS/README.md

  Read news.
 Mark news as real or fake.
 Or see what others have marked.

 ## Proposed features
- - Filter news by category, country or bot
+ - Filter news by category, country or both
  - Search for any topic
  - See how many people have marked a news as real or fake
  - Ability to mark news as real or fake